harttraveller/harttraveller.github.io/pages/posts/do-reasoning-models-reason.md

 **First: We can turn words into numbers.**[^2]

-Specifically, we can turn tokens into vectors - points in high dimensional space.
+[^2]: Specifically, we can turn tokens into vectors - points in high dimensional space.
 The exact vector associated with a given word doesn't actually matter, instead, it's the relative position of the different vectors in that space that encodes meaning.

+This means (see the footnotes for details) that we can take a word like:

+## So why do they outperform?

+## Experimental test

+!!! note "This experiment doesn't actually test whether or not the model I've presented is correct."
+    The (conceptual) model presented earlier is my speculative (and probably quite lossy)[^3] explanation as to why we get the results we see in this test.
+Nonetheless, all this test actually shows is that purportedly reasoning models fail on multiplication tests even after reasoning through the algorithm that would lead to the correct result.
+Whether it follows that because of this they are not reasoning, let alone that the (conceptual) model presented earlier is a valid explanation for this is up to you to decide.

+[^3]: "Lossy" is perhaps a weird word choice here, but I'm assuming that there is a true and valid explanation that can be encoded in some sequence of symbols, and that the explanation I've given is an incomplete, innaccurate, and compressed representation of that sequence of symbols that nonetheless shares some 'signal'(?) and thus is kind of lossy compression/representation.
+I'm not sure if that makes sense, I'd probably need to think through it a bit more to make sure it does.

 <!--